NastyEthan/PythonServe/createQuestions.md

 the program’s purpose.

-Then, provide a written response that does all three of the following: iii.
-Identifies the name of the list being used in this response iv.
-Describes what the data contained in the list represent in your program
+Then, provide a written response that does all three of the following:
+* Identifies the name of the list being used in this response
+* Describes what the data contained in the list represent in your program
-v.
-Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list
+* Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list